 FAQ

 Is Dolby Atmos worth it on a soundbar under $300?
 Yes, if the soundbar supports it natively.
-Even without physical upfiring speakers, Atmos-decoded audio produces a noticeably wider and more layered soundstage than stereo or basic 5.1.
-All soundbars under $300 — including the Samsung Q600C, Vizio, and Creative — use virtual Atmos processing rather than physical height drivers.
+Atmos-decoded audio produces a noticeably wider and more layered soundstage than stereo or basic 5.1.
+The Samsung Q600C uses two upfiring drivers, the Vizio Elevate SE has rotating height drivers (true Atmos), and the Creative Stage 360 uses virtual Atmos processing.

 Do I need eARC or is regular ARC fine?
 For streaming apps (Netflix, Disney+), regular ARC handles lossy Dolby Atmos (Dolby Digital+) fine.
 You only need eARC for lossless Dolby TrueHD from Blu-ray discs.
 At this price point, ARC is sufficient for most people.